mohabusama/nodnod/README.md

         "error": ""
     }

-or run `nodnod_concurrent.go`.
+Or run `nodnod_concurrent.go`.
 Here we will make 200 stats requests, with concurrency of 20 requests, and we are validating returned stats against 2 nodes.

     $ go run nodnod_concurrent.go --concurrent 20 --number 200 --nodes 2